Services for Australians

 Assisting Australians overseas

-Please view the Consular Services Charter which outlines consular services and assistance provided by the Australian Government.
+The Consular Services Charter outlines consular services and assistance provided by the Australian Government.
 There will be circumstances in which our ability to provide consular support may be limited.

 Where can I find a lawyer in India?

-We can email you a list of English-speaking lawyers in the South of India on request.
+We can email you a list of English-speaking lawyers for Andhra Pradesh, Tamil Nadu, Kerala, Pondicherry and Andamans on request.
 If you need a lawyer in Australia please see www.whitepages.com.au or www.australianlawyersdirectory.com.au

 Where can I find a local doctor or dentist in India?

 We can email you a list of doctors and medical service providers on request.
-This list includes providers only in the Southern Consular District.
-Separate doctor lists for other areas in India are maintained by the Australian Consulates in Mumbai and the High Commission in Delhi.
+This list includes providers in Andhra Pradesh, Tamil Nadu, Kerala, Pondicherry and Andamans.

 Travel Advice